APrasser/jQuery-BroadSign-Player-API/README.md

 id         : generated time stamp or int
 ```

-To not include an action tag in the XML call declare action to be `null`.
+To *not include* an action tag in the XML call, declare action to be `null`.

 This plugin is designed to work with BroadSign v11.